hdodenhof/CircleImageView/README.md

 ![CircleImageView](https://raw.github.com/hdodenhof/CircleImageView/master/screenshot.png)

-Compared to other solutions this
+Compared to other solutions this:
 * does **not** create a copy of the original bitmap
 * does **not** use a clipPath which is not hardware accelerated and not anti-aliased
 * does **not** use setXfermode to clip the bitmap and draw twice to the canvas